pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

 ### Other things to note

-- **This also contains the security updates to MSAL, System.Text.Json, System.Text.Encodings.Web and other vulnerable nuget packages.**
+- **This also contains major security updates to MSAL, System.Text.Json, System.Text.Encodings.Web and other vulnerable nuget packages.**
 - We are seeing quite a few speed upticks, lower memory consumption and performance improvements as result of the baseline changes underlying framework.
 - Besides these changes, there are quite a few other changes as well.
 - You can find the in-progress migration document [here](https://github.com/pnp/powershell/blob/dev/MIGRATE-2.0-to-3.0.md)